Chapter 1. European demand

 The applicant is notified but can not rely on a failure to notify (AX 5.2.4 Guidelines).

-On the other hand, it is possible to rely on a notification received but not containing the correct date (J1 / 89).
+On the other hand, it is possible to take advantage of a notification received but not containing the correct date (J1 / 89).

 1.4.2.
 Expiry of 6 months

-The principle of this extension of 6 months is the principle ultimo-ultimo : the deadline for 6 months expires on the last day of the 6th month after the expiry (J4 / 91).
+The principle of this extension of 6 months is the principle ultimo-ultimo : the deadline for 6 months expires on the last day of the 6th month after the expiration date (J4 / 91).

 1.4.3.
 Point of departure of the 6 month period

-The starting point for this deadline is the last day of the month of the anniversary date of the filing of the European patent application WITHOUT take into account the R134 EPC (ie this is not a composite period: the expiry date of the earlier period does not constitute not the starting point of the new deadline).
+The starting point for this deadline is the last day of the month of the anniversary date of the filing of the European patent application WITHOUT take into account the R134 EPC (ie this is n & #8217; not a composite period: the date of expiry of the previous period does not constitute not the starting point of the new deadline).

 So, we have the following situation:

-[... if] this additional period does not begin to run "on the last day" of the month, [...] the additional period no longer expires at the end of the sixth month: its expiry is postponed to the seventh month, and one could then fall into the error of applying the principle of the last day again to this seventh month.
+[... if] this additional time does not start running & #8220; the last day & #8221; of the month, [...] the additional period no longer expires at the end of the sixth month: its expiry is postponed to the seventh month, and then it may fall into the error to reapply to that seventh month the principle of the last day.

 Section 1.5.
 Amount